 This status may apply when severe weather conditions interfere with employee travel.
 Generally classes will not be canceled, and some offices may need to continue to operate.
 As a result, some staff may be asked to remain or, in the case of second or third shift employees, to report to work by the supervisor.

 Second and third shift employees should check with their supervisor to determine whether or not to report.
 An official early release announcement and time will be communicated to all employees via the University communications channels described in this policy.
 Essential personnel will be expected to remain until relieved or notified by their supervisors to leave.
 As indicated elsewhere in this policy, employees must make individual decisions about whether to travel between the University and home based on local conditions.
 Every effort will be made to accommodate essential personnel who feel that it is unsafe to travel.

 Localized and Temporary Closing

 When working conditions in a particular building or location intolerable.
 Supervisors or employees in the affected unit(s) should discuss the problem with Campus Security or the supervisor of Facility Services.
 If the problem cannot be resolved, the supervisor may request permission of the appropriate Vice President to temporarily close the area or location.
 Temporary building closures may only be authorized by the Vice President for Finance and Administration or the Director of Safety and Security.

 Cancellation of Fine Arts Activities

-The Vice President of Academic Affairs in consultation with the Director of Safety and Security shall communicate, through appropriate channels cancellations of any Fine Arts events.
+The Provost in consultation with the Director of Safety and Security shall communicate, through appropriate channels cancellations of any Fine Arts events.
 Fine Arts activities may remain on schedule during a campus closure depending on the reason for the closure.

 Cancellation of Athletic Activities